lwsjsh/Homework/README.md

 ## Installation

-Upload index.html, license.txt, and assets folder to the deployed webserver.
+Upload index.html, and assets folder to the deployed webserver.
 The assets folder contains images and CSS files.

 The deployed website linked above was deployed using GitHub Pages.